HL-Resistance/hlresistance-preview/CONTRIBUTING.md

 # Contributing guide
 **On the team? go to [here](#development-workflow), otherwise keep reading**

 Hi, welcome to this repository, this is the repo for the [Hololive Resistance](https://discord.gg/hololive-resistance) website.

-If you have suggestions: Create an issue
+If you have suggestions for the website: Feel free to create an issue

 You want to contribute: Fork the repo, do your changes and feel free to create a PR (Pull Request).